-To determine the melt mass-flow rate (MFR) or melt volume-flow rate (MVR) of different types of polymers there are some challenges involved: on the one hand, it is important to know the weight and respective temperature at which the polymer is to be tested to be standard compliant.
+To determine the melt mass-flow rate (MFR) or melt volume-flow rate (MVR) of different types of polymers, you may come across a few challenges: on the one hand, it is important to know the weight and respective temperature at which the polymer is to be tested in order to be standard compliant.
 On the other hand, it is critical to control the volume of polymer to be added to the tester and the preheating phase of the test in order to start the measurement of the melt flow rate exactly within the specified window.
 However, to determine these test parameters it is usually necessary to perform preliminary tests, which can be time consuming and tie up laboratory personnel.
 Let us tell you how easy and efficient standard compliant testing is with the Aflow and testXpert.

 For the user, the Aflow and testXpert mean: simply add five grams of material to the extrusion barrel.
 The test starts and you can rely on the fact that it is running according to standard and with optimal test parameters.

 Laboratory managers benefit in the following way: they no longer need to rely on lists with the correct parameter settings for each polymer type.
 And they can rest assured that employees have performed the test correctly.

 The benefits also extend to auditors: they no longer have to question how the lab ensures that every test on every polymer type is run strictly according to standard, because testXpert has taken care of it.